vocascan/documentation/docs/vocascan-server/logging.md

 - **Router Group** -
   `{{tokens.remoteAddr}} - "{{req.user ? req.user.username : "no user"}}" {{tokens.date("clf")}} "{{tokens.method}} {{tokens.url}}" {{tokens.colorizedStatus}} {{tokens.res("content-length")}} "{{tokens.userAgent}}" - {{tokens.responseTime(3)}}ms`

-As you may already noticed, its possible to use javascript operations inside the template.
-This can be used to check if a context variable is empty and then display another string.
+As you might have already noticed, it's possible to use javascript operations inside the template.
+This can be used to check if a context variable is empty in order to display another string.

-This can also be used to log dates.
+Logging dates will be as simple as this.

 ```js
 {{new Date().toISOString()}} - {{level}}: {{message}}